A Characterization of Universally Optimal Queueing Regimes: Universally Optimal Regimes

 \section{Universally Optimal Regimes}

-A regime is \emph{universally optimal} if, for every parameters $\parameters$, the game admits a Markov perfect equilibrium that induces the socially optimal behavior.
+A regime is \emph{universally optimal} if, for every parameter vector $\parameters$, the game admits a Markov perfect equilibrium that induces the socially optimal behavior.
 Our goal is to characterize the class of universally optimal regimes.
 To do so, we need the following definition.